itom-project/plugins/IDSuEye/docs/IDSuEyeCamera.rst

 ============================

 This plugin can also be used to operate Thorlabs cameras of the **DCC** or **DCU** series (e.g. https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=4024 or https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=2916).
 These cameras are OEM versions from IDS.
-This plugin has for instance been tested with the version DCC1545M-GL.
+This plugin has for instance been tested with the version DCC1545M-GL and the IDS UI-2412SE-M camera.

 Parameters
 ===========